St Thomas' Church Of England Primary School

 office@st-thomas.lancs.sch.uk

-FOREST SCHOOL & OUTDOOR CURRICULUM
+St Thomas' Forest School & OUTDOOR CURRICULUM

 Come Outside!

-At St Thomas' we love getting outdoors and is an important part of our school's focus Curriculum and learning for all children.
+We love getting outdoors and this is an important part of our school's focus Curriculum and learning for all our children.
 In addition to our large expansive grounds, well established range of trees and our own poly tunnel for growing plants, we are lucky enough to have an enclosed area which is dedicated to our Forest School learning and activities.
 Forest School is a chance for children to learn, grow and discover in an outdoor woodland space and children are encouraged to task risks, to talk, to work as a team, to persevere and to challenge themselves.
 All our classes have sessions throughout the year where they can take part in the Forest School which is led by our two Forest School teachers - Mrs Mason & Mrs Eaves.
 In addition to these experiences they also have a wide range of opportunities to take part in our Outdoor Curriculum to enhance and develop their learning in the outdoors on our own school grounds and in other places such as the beach, the Estuary and in places further afield.
 Wellies are needed in every year group!

 Children enjoy exploring, climbing trees, using the mud kitchen and swinging on the rope swing too.
 It's great fun!

-Year 2 children completed the RSPB Big Bird Watch activities.
+Children complete the RSPB Big Bird Watch activities.